Samuel-Cavada/Scenario-1-Devices-Exposed-to-the-Internet/README.md

 ---

 ### ✅ Step 1: Preparation
-> Developed a hypothesis: Devices exposed to the public internet without lockout policies may be vulnerable to brute force attacks resulting in unauthorized access.
+> Devices exposed to the public internet without lockout policies are vulnerable to brute force attacks, potentially leading to unauthorized access.
+In this case, the Azure NSG firewall rule allowed inbound traffic from all IPs, leaving the device open to repeated login attempts.

 ---